| | Connect to your Sage Accounts data using a UNC path |

 - Type CMD and press Enter.

-A list of all mapped drives appears.
-The UNC path is in the Remote column.
-Change a mapped drive to a UNC path - Browse to the following directory:
+You'll see a list of all mapped drives.
+The UNC path appears in the Remote column.
+Change a mapped drive to a UNC path - Browse to the following directory;

 - Select the mapped drive path and press Delete.